top of page

 Russian Orloff

-This would mean that the Russian Orloff of today has never been an accepted breed with the American Poultry Association, and that such an old breed is far overdue for the privilege.
+This would all mean that the Russian Orloff has never been an accepted breed with the American Poultry Association, and that such an old breed is far overdue that privilege.

 Russian Orloff historical old photo spangled russian orloff